 This tells you the percentage of patients that required increased assistance with activities of daily living over time.

 This datapoint is a measure of the percentage of long-term residents who maintained mobility.

 In Country Health, 0.01 Hospitalizations per 1,000 resident days

 This metric measures the number of times residents are hospitalized per thousand days of patient care.
 Avoiding the hospital is critical to preserving the physical well-being of nursing home residents.

 This is the number of times residents are rehospitalized per thousand days of short-term patient care.
 There is generally a correlation between staying out of the hospital and a nursing homes short-term rehabilitation performance.

 In Country Health, 13.92% of Patients

 This indicates the number of emergency room visits per 1,000 days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This metric measures the percentage of short-term stay patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
-Some experts believe that this is a reliable measure of rehabilitation performance.
+This datapoint is a measure of the percent of short-term patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+Some experts believe that this is a reliable measure of a facility's rehabilitation performance.